 3 out of 5 Stars

-Rated: PG-13 for sequences of violence and action, and for some language
+Rated: PG-13 for intense sequences of violence and action, some suggestive references and brief strong language

 SALT LAKE CITY (KUTV) — Synopsis: The Protagonist, an unnamed former CIA agent, is tasked with saving the world from a megalomaniac with a death wish.